Christian-Bray/Christian-Bray.github.io/_posts/2023-02-04-effective-coding.md

 		return displacement;
 	}`

-These two code snippets are doing the same calculation, but the latter is much clearer with descriptive variable names and a descriptive name for the function.
+These two code snippets are doing the same calculation (displacement), but the latter is much clearer with descriptive variable names and a meaningful name for the function.
 The code itself tells you what its doing.
 Now that doesn't mean we throw out comments entirely.
 Its generally a good idea to write docstring comments for all your classes, methods, etc. But favor code that is clear and understandable.
 A readable solution that's 5 lines of code is generally preferred to a hacky 1 line solution.

 I hope you enjoyed this post and found it useful.
 Feel free to reach out to me via email if you have questions, comments, or suggestions for future posts.